Thelma L. Johnson McCoy

 We women, especially the single women, were upset about the smaller salary we were paid when compared to the men.
 In the summer an unmarried woman got no salary, but did get a dollar a day.
 You were on your own.

-She took Additional graduate study in piano in the summers at the Juilliard School of Music, where she studied under scholarship with Carl Friedberg.
-During those four years of teaching at WWC, she met and married Richard McCoy, a theology student who was also a musician.
-Although he graduated in 1950 as a theology major, he would eventually complete a master's in conducting at Columbia University.
-She then returned to Juilliard for additional study in piano with Lanny Epstein.
+Thelma had been born in Waitsberg, Washington, on November 3, 1924, in a home where music was an important part of life.
+She and her brother, Melvin, a violinist, had lessons from their earliest years.
+She distinguished herself At Walla Walla College as an unusually talented pianist and a natural and popular student teacher.
+She took additional graduate study in piano in the summers at the Juilliard School of Music, where she studied under scholarship with Carl Friedberg.
+During her four years of teaching at WWC, she met and married Richard McCoy, a theology student who was also a musician.
+Although he graduated in 1950 as a theology major, he would eventually complete a master\'s degree in conducting at Columbia University.
+She later returned to Juilliard for additional study in piano with Lanny Epstein.
 Subsequent piano teachers included David Campbell, Lillian Steuber, John T. Moore, Loran Olsen, and Lois Golding.

 In June 2010, she was inducted into the Washington Music Educators Hall of Fame, an honor granted to a select few.
-She continues to play the piano and organ for church and public events and many of her students have been featured at state conferences and contests.
+She continued to play the piano and organ for church and public events.
+Many of her students were featured at state conferences and contests.

 They were living in Port Angeles, Wahington, when Richard died in 2011, at age 84.
 Thelma was living in Bellevue, Washington, when she died on June 24, 2022, at age 97.
 She is survived by her brother, Melvin; two daughters, Nancy Nedderman and Colette Sharer; a great grandchild; and three great-grandchildren.